btcfoundationedcom/btcfoundationedcom.github.io/guides/en/foundation.md

 	- Access to exclusive virtual roundtables and webinars
 	- Exclusive lifetime members only events at Bitcoin 2015

+	Current and future benefits for individual members can be found [here](https://bitcoinfoundation.org/join/#individual-membership).

 7. **Where can I find Foundation-approved best practices for Bitcoin?
 Does the Foundation have a list of recommended trusted bitcoin wallet providers?**